Why do my images look so blurry?

 8. Check the sharpness already in the camera

-If you have the chance to repeat your shot (typically for landscapes), check the sharpness directly in your camera.
+If you have the chance to repeat your shot (typically for landscapes), check the sharpness directly in your camera on location.
 Simply press the image preview button and zoom all the way in to see the result.
 If you’re not happy, adjust the focus and voilá!

 9. To take sharper photos, keep your lens clean!